kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

    :editing? false})
 ```

-We will also create a `refresh!` function that is responsible for rendering the entire application and
+We will also define a `refresh!` function that is responsible for rendering the entire application and
 attaching event handlers every time our state changes:

 ```clojure